craig8196/hitime/README.md

 - [ ] Search (again) for any similarly designed libraries/tools.
 - [ ] More rigorous demonstrations for the core ideas and any associated testing
+- [ ] Add randomized, more rigorous, testing for start_range.